Podiatry

 Our service provides specialist advice and treatment of a variety of problems affecting the foot.
 This includes:

-1. Nail Surgery- the removal of toe nails which is performed under a local anaesthetic.
+1. Nail surgery - the removal of toe nails which is performed under a local anaesthetic.

 2. Treatment of a range of dermatological conditions including corns and calluses.

-3. Treatment of foot problems that develop as a result of other medical conditions e.g. Diabetes, peripheral vascular disease (circulation problem), Rheumatoid arthritis.
+3. Treatment of foot problems that develop as a result of other medical conditions, e.g. Diabetes, peripheral vascular disease (circulation problem), rheumatoid arthritis.

-• Patients can be referred for the diagnosis, advice and /or management of a variety of foot and ankle pathologies.
+Patients can be referred for the diagnosis, advice and/or management of a variety of foot and ankle pathologies.

-For example:Adults: Tendinopathies, joint and soft tissue problems.
-Children: Problems identified in gait (walking) development e.g. flat foot, Severs disease.
+• Children: Problems identified in gait (walking) development, e.g. flat foot, severs disease.

-2. Wound Management affecting the foot.
+• Wound management affecting the foot.

 We do not however provide routine nail care for medically fit patients or social nailcare.